Stopping Places: Mull of Galloway to Adnamurchan Point

 There is a medium sized CO-OP, if conditions are benign and you are feeling fit you can row across the harbour and use the beach / stairs just outside the shop, an outboard would obviously be easier but unless its very windy I don't mount it to get to shore.

-There is a small chandlery (Update Nov 2023: likely to move from the small shop on the N side to the harbour to the marina building), bank, various shops and a small delicatessen very much orientated to holiday makers, a new store next to the marina office was under construction early in 2021, in 2022 and in 2023!
+There is a small chandlery (Update Nov 2024: has moved from the small shop on the N side to the harbour to the marina building), bank, various shops and a small delicatessen very much orientated to holiday makers, a new store next to the marina office was under construction early in 2021, in 2022 and in 2023!
 There is a good selection of places to eat, the sea food restaurant near the ferry terminal has an excellent reputation.
 Vodafone and O2 signals OK, I have not tried the marina wi-fi.

 Loch Drumbuie